-The Outreach Committee should be comprised of voting members as outlined below.
+The Outreach Committee should be comprised of six voting members as outlined in section 2.1.2.2 below.
 In addition, the Committee should establish a specific outreach strategy.
-It should include an ICANN staff liaison who should be a non-voting member of the Committee .
-This staff liaison could be someone who is involved in ICANN's communication efforts, such as the Vice President for Communications and Marketing.
-In addition, the Public Participation Committee shall have periodic member(s) meetings that are focused on the work of the Committee.
+It should include an ICANN staff liaison that should be a non-voting member of the Committee.
+This staff liaison should be someone who is involved in ICANN's communication efforts, such as the Vice President for Communications and Marketing.
+It is particularly important for the Committee to coordinate its efforts with the ICANN Communications staff to avoid duplication of effort and to ensure that outreach to the GNSO community is a consideration, when applicable, in ICANN's communications.
+In addition, the Board Public Participation Committee shall have periodic member(s) meetings that are focused on the work of the Committee.